arnarg/codedbearder.com/content/posts/nixos-terramaster-f2-221.md

 For some reason the HDMI on the back of the Terramaster turns off after a few seconds after booting it (I can see the GRUB menu and the kernel boot log but then it turns off).
 This happened with any distro I tried so eventually I created a [custom NixOS live CD][3] that has a known root password and automatically starts an SSH server for me to connect to from another machine.
 From there I can do a [regular install of NixOS][4].

-> You will need to add the following to enable the SSH server:
+You will need to add the following in the config for your custom live CD to enable the SSH server:
->
 ```
 services.openssh.enabled = true;
 systemd.services.sshd.wantedBy = lib.mkOverride 40 [ "multi-user.target" ];
 ```

->
-> And you want to enable root login:
+And you want to enable root login:
 ```
 services.openssh.permitRootLogin = "yes";
 ```

 ### Why is my CPU overheating?

 When opening the case and unplugging the fan you may notice that the fan is connected to a header marked on the PCB as `SYS_FAN2`.
 Well, a fan connected to this header does not spin up when the CPU heats up.
 It's only a 10W CPU but it can get quite hot if under load for a while uncooled.
-Naturally I turned to `lm_sensors` (`nix-shell -p lm_sensors` will give a new shell where lm_sensors is installed and in path).
+Naturally I turned to `lm_sensors`.

+> `nix-shell -p lm_sensors` will give you a new shell where lm_sensors is installed and its executables in path.
+When you exit this shell none of lm_sensors' executables are in path and it will be removed completely from the system next time `nix-collect-garbage` is run

 Running `sensors-detect` revealed that the Super I/O chip on the system is `IT8613E` which the module [it87][5] thankfully does support.
 Modules `coretemp` and `it87` should be loaded and in NixOS that should be done by including the following in `/etc/nixos/configuration.nix` and running `nixos-rebuild switch`.